Top Cheeses For Your Italian Cheese Board.

-Nothing quite compares to the perfect Italian cheese board appetizer, but we all know that getting it right is a must, especially for the Italians!
+Nothing quite compares to the perfect Italian cheeseboard appetizer, but we all know that getting it right is a must, especially for the Italians!
 Let’s get straight to the point….
-Building the best cheese board is ALL about picking the right cheeses.
+Building the best board is ALL about picking the right cheeseboard cheeses.

 In Italy… you’re spoilt for choice!
 There are over 300 different DOP (Denomination of Origin Protected) cheeses that give you endless cheese board possibilities.
 So exactly which Italian cheese should you pick?
 And why?
-Here are the all important factors to make your cheese board ideas tick every box.
+Here are the all important factors to make your Italian cheeseboard ideas tick every box.

 Picking the Cheeses

-First things first, it’s important to choose cheeses from various different milk sources to bring contrasting flavours and textures to the table, or board.
+First things first, it’s important to choose cheeses from various different milk sources to bring contrasting flavours and textures to the cheeseboard.
 We recommend using cheeses made from cow’s milk, water buffalo milk, sheep milk and goat’s milk for an all round taste sensation.

 The famous Parmigiano-Reggiano is known in Italy as the ‘King of Cheeses’….
 And we all know this title would never be thrown around lightly.
 When it comes to the best Italian cheese board, this cheese is a must.
 People often get this cheese mixed up with Parmesan… but Parmesan is simply an inferior imitation of Parmigiano cheese.